Forricide/still-feel-alive/Chapter 14.md

 She appears again.
 Cushioning the body of a cape with her own.
 He groans.
 She doesn't make a sound.

 The Leviathan takes notice of her.
 Not that time, not the next time.
 At one point, however, it happens.
 It meets her eyes, and she stares back.
+Time seems to freeze, water roiling slowly in the streets.

-Something whimpers behind her - a person?
+Something whimpers behind her in the sudden silence - a person?

+Then it all comes crashing down, the beast surging forward.
+It's upon her in a moment, claw foward, stretched down to be level with her head.

+Collision.

+Eighteen miles away, a boy with greenish red skin stares at a nearby city.
+He makes a decision, then turns, bounding away within a second.